eerimoq/bitstruct/README.rst

 - Text and raw must be a multiple of 8 bits.

 - Bit endianness and byte order are not supported.

+- No range checks for integers less than 64 bits.

 See `cbitstruct`_ for its limitations.